diriano/labbces/content/authors/juan-camilo-castro/_index.md

 user_groups:
 - Alumni
 ---
-Laura is currently doing a PhD at Georgia Tech.
+Juan Camilo is currently doing a PhD at Georgia Tech.